Helen-Shelton/HugeInteger/README.md

 Can perform inequalities, addition, subtraction, multiplication and division between 2 large integer numbers.
 Test Class included.
 There is also a report that compares the theoretical and simulated big O run time.

+NOTE: The division algorithm was not implemented well and has a few errors.
+The algorithm can divide numbers by a certain place value, but it cannot divide really large numbers by really small ones.
+Might improve the division algorithm at a later date